 Suboxone detoxification programs are available all over the United States and around the world.
 Our hotline can help you find a clinic near you, no matter what your financial circumstances are or where you live.
 Outpatient clinics will often be cheaper than inpatient therapy, and this is due to a few factors.
 At an outpatient clinic, patients live and work away from the detox clinic, coming to the facility only for treatments.
 At an inpatient clinic, the clinic provides food, shelter, and therapies that will help a patient stay drug free.

 “…you get the support you need to live a drug-free lifestyle.”-Detox.netMany programs have options like financing, private loans, and government financing.
 Hospitals are often open to anyone, regardless of income, and have private and government funding, like HCAP in Ohio, which covers patients’ needs if they fall under the poverty level.
 Other clinics take cash, take credit cards, and have their own personal financing options that can allow patients to pay for the services over time.

 Money should not be a factor in deciding to get help; let our staff help you find an outpatient or inpatient clinic near you that can help you get the support you need to live a drug-free lifestyle.
-Call 1-888-509-8965 to learn more about your Suboxone detox options.
+Call 1-888-509-8965 Who Answers? to learn more about your Suboxone detox options.